 Again, the odds of coming across a malware version of Spectacle are probably always going to be pretty slim.
 I don’t see the author of Spectacle letting spectacleapp.com go, but why take the risk if you don’t have to?

-Perhaps Spectacle already does everything you need.
-A nice thing about Rectangle is that it has all but a handful obscure pieces of functionality in Spectacle.
-Rectangle is as close as you’re going to get to a drop-in replacement.
+Rectangle has all but a handful obscure pieces of functionality in Spectacle, and is as close as you’re going to get to a drop-in replacement.

 I purposely keep Rectangle really slim on features.
 At this point, I typically only let in features that are transparent to users unless they seek them out, which is why a lot of features are toggled via command line.
 I have also only added features requested by a lot of users.
 The main feature that is in Rectangle but not Spectacle is dragging windows to screen edges to snap them.
 Feel free to comb through the readme for more.